These are our allies in creating a better food system

 Informa Markets is Asia’s largest event organiser for F&B. We created credible news content and moderated a panel talk for their first Singapore all-digital event.
 We delivered a series of 6 stories aligned to the UN day which was then syndicated across the new platform Saladplate.com and wider network.
 Their online event Food and Hotel week attracted over 4000 sign-ups across Asia.

-In HK for the RBHK event, Informa Markets have engaged us to curate panel talks and to do a stage take over as well as run a ‘Sustainability Pavilion’ engaging visitors on sustainability talks, vetting suppliers of sustainable brands including sustainable Rum, and giving credibility to the sustainability aspect of the conference.
+For Natural and Organic Asia in Hong Kong, Informa Markets have engaged us to curate panel talks and to do a stage take over as well as run a ‘Sustainability Pavilion’ engaging visitors on sustainability talks, vetting suppliers of sustainable brands including sustainable Rum, and giving credibility to the sustainability aspect of the conference.

 Sustainability has always been Hysan’s core value, and we are committed to operating our business in a responsible way and benefit the community as a whole.
 As the Sponsor of Food Made Good’s One Planet Plate workshops, Hysan teams up with our F&B tenants to bring positive impact and change the way shoppers and communities interact with food.
 Together we work towards achieving the Sustainable Development Goals (SDGs) and creating a better food future.